-Now, I've logged nearly a decade working in the Specialty Coffee industry, so it may come as a surprise to know that I have always had a great respect for Howard Schultz.
+Having logged nearly a decade working in the Specialty Coffee industry, it may come as a surprise to know that I have always had a great respect for Howard Schultz.
 His ethic, humility, and commitment to his employees is admirable and I would be lucky to be able to emulate it.

 The interview saw Schultz taking listeners through his childhood, home life, early career and forward.
 The whole interview was fantastic, but one line struck me more than the rest.

 While Schultz was talking about a difficult time in the company's history, he described a loss of focus on the elements of his business that mattered and that was replaced with a focus on growth.

 "Growth is not a business strategy," he said.
 The rest was left to interpretation.

 Growth is not a strategy, but rather the result of your strategy.

 Businesses are living organisms.
 They take on a life of their own.
 There are employees, customers, suppliers, contractors, and many more human beings involved in the operation of a business.
 All of these people bring life, vitality, hang-ups, and idiosyncrasies into your business.

 And to get it right in business, especially small business, you have to nurture these moving parts.
 You have to spend time getting to know the people and things that depend on you and that you depend on.
 You have to commit to making sure that you've cared for the parts of your business, both human and material, so that you can depend on them to take care of you.